Gabii: Prehistory

-Scattered surface pottery has been found from the Middle Bronze Age outside the necropolis located below Castiglione, from which nothing can be deduced concerning the settlement at Gabii.
+Scattered surface pottery from the Middle Bronze Age has been found outside the necropolis located below Castiglione, from which nothing can be deduced concerning the settlement at Gabii.
 The Late Bronze Age is missing.
 The Final Bronze Age is represented by minimal Latial I (1000-900 BC) material around the inside of the crater on the southern side, indicating low-density settlement at the water's edge there.